 2. Steam and froth the milk.

 3. Pour the milk onto the espresso shot

 4. Using a spoon, add foam to the top of the espresso.
 Milk foam will separate to create the perfect cap.

 Serving suggestion: Decorate the cappuccino by drizzling chocolate sauce on top, using a wooden skewer to make designs.
 Enjoy with any sort of sweet treat or dessert.
 Serving size: 1 dry cappuccino

 Once you have whisked your steamed/frothed milk to its desired volume, set the foamy milk ambrosia aside for 30 seconds.
 The milk will separate, with the steamed milk settling to the bottom half of the pan and the light, airy microbubbles of hot frothed milk floating on top.

 To assemble the cappuccino, pour the steamed milk into the cup first, then dollop the fluffy frothed milk on top of the steamed milk.
 Very slowly pour the fresh, hot Espresso coffee down the middle (or edge) of the cup through the hot layers of milk.
 If you choose a clear glass mug, you will see the attractive presentation as the various layers magically separate.
 At this point, we hope that you have the full picture so that you can make the perfect Cappuccino.

 A finished cappuccino is assembled with: One-third steamed milk poured from the saucepan, holding a large spoon in place so no milk foam pours with the steamed milk; One-third fluffy milk froth, which is spooned on top of the steamed milk; plus One-third brewed Espresso poured from your stovetop Moka-style maker.

-This is the End: How to make the perfect cup of Cappuccino.
-We hope you enjoy it, give it a try and let us know if you could make it at home.
+This is the End: How to make the perfect Cappuccino.
+We hope that you enjoy it, give it a try and let us know if you could make it at home.
 See you, friends in the next recipe.